celestiaorg/docs/developers/optimism-devnet.md

 Alternatively, you can shut off the `local-celestia-devnet` and see that the OP Stack devnet logs show that the rollup has fallen back to the L1, in this case Ethereum, for posting data.

+## Span batches

+Span batches can be enabled by setting `OP_BATCHER_BATCH_TYPE: 1` in your `docker-compose.yml` file.

+Note that this requires the Delta activation time to be configured.
+For your devnet, you should set `"l2GenesisDeltaTimeOffset": "0x0",` in `devnetL1-template.json`.
+This will enable span batches and can be tested by grepping `docker compose logs -f | grep batch_type` which should include `batch_type=SpanBatch` and `batch_type=1`.